freedomlesiagho/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to print the absolute path name of the current working directory
+A script to display contents list of current directory